team-oz/micropython/ports/p2/README.md

 ### Downloading the binary directly to the Propeller 2 MCU

-To download and run the executable image and get a basic working REPL you can do this, where <port> is your OS serial port connected to the P2 device, e.g. something like /dev/cu.usbserial-XYZABCDE:
+To download and run the executable image and get a basic working REPL you can do this, where PORT defines your OS serial port connected to the P2 device, e.g. something like /dev/cu.usbserial-XYZABCDE:

     $ make PORT=<port> run